okyada/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``textbook.pdf.search.executed``
 ------------------------------------

 The ``textbook.pdf.search.executed`` event type fires when a user searches for a text value in the file.
-To reduce the number of events produced, a search string is defined as the set of characters consecutively entered in the search field in up to 500ms, rather than one event per entered character.
+To reduce the number of events produced, instead of producing one event per entered character this event type defines a search string as the set of characters that are consecutively entered in the search field within 500ms of each other.

 **Component**: PDF Viewer